CABSEL/ProTINA/README.md

 # SALMON

 SALMON (**S**ystems **A**nalysis and **L**earning for inferring **Mo**difiers of **N**etworks) is a network-based analytical tool for identifying protein targets of compounds from gene transcriptional profiles.
 SALMON scores proteins according to the enhancement or attenuation of the protein-gene regulatory interactions caused by a compound treatment.
-The magnitude of the scores indicates the degree of compound-induced alterations in the gene regulation, while the sign of the scores indicates the direction of the alterations (positive: enhancement, negative: attenuation).
+The magnitude of the scores indicates the degree of compound-induced alterations in the gene regulatory activity of a protein, while the sign of the scores indicates the direction of the alterations (positive: enhancement, negative: attenuation).
 In SALMON, the protein targets of a compound are ranked according to the magnitudes of the protein scores.

 MATLAB and R versions of SALMON are available.
 Please refer to SALMON manuscript for more detailed information.